Sharon Aguilar

-Sharon Aguilar (born 1986) is an American multi-instrumentalist, singer, and songwriter.
+Sharon Isabel Aguilar (born 1986) is an American multi-instrumentalist, singer, and songwriter.
 She toured with 2NE1 in 2012, and has both founded and performed with several other groups.

 She played lead guitar and violin with Scarlet Fever, the all-female backing band that toured with Cee Lo Green during 2010 and 2011.
 She and varying members of Scarlet Fever have performed with other front women as in 4D, No Salt, and Miss President.

 Biography

 Sharon Aguilar was born in Panama, and raised in Miami, Florida.

 Her mother, Delia Aguilar-Borrego, was from Penonomé, Coclé, Panama.
 Her father, Richard Borrego, was an American serving there in the military.